 Reminders of the property's history as a proving ground remain.
-On a January night in 1948, 150 tons of antitank mines exploded in one of the storage igloos, which were designed to direct any explosions up and down.
-No one was injured, but the blast shattered windows in nearby communities, was felt throughout a 30,000-square-mile area, and left a 100-foot-diameter, 50-foot-deep crater (Figure 58).
-The Depot is a Superfund site; several hundred locations were identified by the U.S. Environmental Protection Agency as potentially posing environmental concern or requiring environmental investigation.
+On a January night in 1948, 150 tons (136,078 kilograms) of antitank mines exploded in one of the storage igloos, which were designed to direct any explosions up and down (Utica Observer-Dispatch 1948).
+No one was injured, but the blast shattered windows in nearby communities, was felt throughout a 30,000-square-mile (77,700-square-kilometer) area, and left a 100-foot (31-meter)-diameter, 50-foot (15-meter)deep crater (Rowell 2013; RRAVCLUB 2013; Figures 50 and 59).
+The Depot is a Superfund site; several hundred locations were identified by the USEPA (2013a) as potentially posing environmental concern or requiring environmental investigation.
 Access to many areas is restricted because of the possibility of unexploded ordnance.
-As funds are made available, site cleanup is being undertaken by the U.S. Department of the Army so that the property can be transferred from its property inventory.
+As funds are made available, site cleanup is being undertaken by the U.S. Department of the Army so that the property can be transferred from its property inventory (USEPA 2013a,b).

-Leave STOP 3 by following caravan and completing a U-TURN on Whitton Road.
-Do not leave caravan formation-follow Whitton Road southeast until U-turn point.
-Do not worry-we will help you.
-This is necessary to avoid construction in Hanover.
+Leave STOP 3 by following the caravan and completing a U-TURN on Whitton Road.
+Do not leave the caravan formation-follow Whitton Road southeast until the Uturn point.

-Continue northwest about 1.5 miles to Hanover Hill Road and TURN RIGHT (northeast).

-Travel 1.5 miles and TURN LEFT onto West Blanding Road (west).
+Continue northwest about 1 mile (1.6 kilometers) to Hanover Hill Road and TURN RIGHT (northeast).
+Travel 1.5 miles (2.4 kilometers) and TURN LEFT onto West Blanding Road (west).

-Follow West Blanding Road 7 miles to Blanding Landing-LUNCH STOP on the Mississippi River.
-West Blanding Road becomes South River Road the last mile of our route.
+Follow West Blanding Road for 7 miles (11 kilometers) to Blanding Landing, our LUNCH STOP on the Mississippi River.
+West Blanding Road becomes South River Road for the last mile of our route.
 At the entrance to the park, make a LEFT TURN and use caution as you cross the railroad tracks.
+Leave the lunch stop by crossing the railroad tracks and TURNING RIGHT (southeast) onto South River Road.
+Continue for 1 mile (1.6 kilometers) and TURN LEFT (northeast) onto South Blanding Road.